CircuitSetup/Flux-Capacitor_backup/README.md

 You can also connect a physical button to your FC; the button must shorten "GPIO" and "3.3V" on the "Time Travel" connector.
 Pressing this button briefly will trigger a time travel.

-Other ways of triggering a time travel are available if a Time Circuits Display is available.
+Other ways of triggering a time travel are available if a Time Circuits Display is connected.

 ### Connecting a Time Circuits Display